 NOTE: Undergraduate scholarship applicants should ALSO complete the current Scholarship Application for Continuing Students.

 Important note regarding scholarships: Students who are awarded institutional scholarships, including University Freshmen and Transfer awards and Honors and Athletics awards, and who subsequently are awarded an academic department scholarship may have one of their scholarship award amounts adjusted.
 Please contact the Office of Financial Aid for more details.

 Dr. James M. Schuerger Endowment Fund Scholarship

-Dr. Schuerger was a valued member of the Faculty of the Department of Psychology at CSU until 2003, and is currently Professor Emeritus.
-The Endowment Fund was created to honor his legacy by providing scholarships for deserving students.
+Dr. Schuerger was a valued member of the Faculty of the Department of Psychology at CSU until he retired in 2003 and earned the title of Professor Emeritus.
+Dr. Schuerger passed away on January 7, 2021.
+The Dr. James M. Schuerger Endowment Fund Scholarship was created to honor his legacy.
 Two awards will be given each year; undergraduate and graduate students enrolled in the College of Sciences and Health Professions at CSU are eligible.
 According to the Fund Guidelines, there is a preference for the recipient of the Dr. James M. Schuerger Endowment Fund Scholarship to be a member of an under-represented student group; to demonstrate financial need; and to be an undergraduate major or graduate student in the Department of Psychology.
 Recipients will receive a credit toward tuition (applied by CSU to his or her account) for the upcoming academic year.
 The amount of the award varies each year.
-The annual application deadline is in mid-March.
+The annual application deadline is March 15.